 What was most astounding to me was that 97% of the population of the Yushu Prefecture is Tibetan.
 It has one of the highest percentages of Tibetan people anywhere on the Tibetan Plateau and has some of the best preserved Tibetan culture remaining.
 This was incredible to me.
 Other parts of Tibet and particularly Central Tibet are more Chinese now that Tibetan.
 And on top of that, 15-20 % of the population of Kham are monks and nuns, and the nomad culture is still prevailing despite relocation strategies of the Chinese government.

 It was an unreal experience to go somewhere we were not expecting to go.
 After flying into Yushu, our group acclimatized and then piled into Jeeps, and struck out into the vast Tibetan Plateau.
-I shared a jeep with Wendy and Jacqueline – two amazing woman who were like birds of a feather.As we visited different nunneries and monasteries in the vicinity of Nangchen, each day we were blown away by the surreal and endless beauty of the plateau.
+I shared a jeep with Wendy and Jacqueline – and we were like birds of a feather.As we visited different nunneries and monasteries in the vicinity of Nangchen, each day we were blown away by the surreal and endless beauty of the plateau.
 We visited the most stupendous monasteries on cliffs, we chanted in caves and soared along ridges with eagles.

-After spending a night with the nuns at Gepchak, we visited Josh’s present teacher Pema Drimay, and also Yeshe Nima at Tana Gompa.
-Tana Gompa hangs high in cliffs with cave temples dotted everywhere in the mountain scape.After blessings and a lovely dip in hot springs, we finally arrived at the hermitage of Josh’s late teacher, Pema Dorje.
+After spending a night with the nuns at Gepchak, we visited Josh’s present teacher Pema Drimay, and then Yeshe Nima at Tana Gompa, which hangs high in cliffs with meditation caves dotted everywhere in the mountain scape.After blessings and a lovely dip in hot springs, we finally arrived at the hermitage of Josh’s late teacher, Pema Dorje.

 Pema Dorje is one of the most renown yogis in Nangchen.
 He died in 2014.
 For 13 years after the Chinese invasion in the late 50’s, Pema Dorje hid among the peaks that boarder Nangchen and Tibet.
 He had gone on pilgrimage to Jowo Zedgyal as a child and had a vision there and in recent years built a hermitage in the vicinity.He was a true yogi, practicing pranayama and yoga up to five times a day.
 He says: “Train in yoga and faith will increase.
 Knowledge of mind essence will strengthen…The text will tell you about it but just train the body and then it itself will know what to do.”